ioccc-src/winner/2005/giljade/README.md

 programs by hand can be quite tedious, hence the program also include a self- test mode.
 Just run it with the output file as command line argument.
-It will then try to compile each of the programs (printing the line number where the program starts) It will stop where any compilation fails and the culprit program would be in the file 'c.c'.
+It will then try to compile each of the programs (printing the line number where the program starts).
+It will stop where any compilation fails and the culprit program would be in the file `c.c`.
 The exit code of the self-test will be non-zero in that case.
 In case this entry wins, I do hope nobody by the name of 'c' also wins this year otherwise that part of the program would have to be changed!

-Notice that the self-test does not try to run the result of the compilations but this can easily be done. try it and diff the output of any of the 180 results with the original output.
+Notice that the self-test does not try to run the result of the compilations but this can easily be done.
+Try it and diff the output of any of the 180 results with the original output.
 Of course all 180 programs also include the self-test mode.

 ### Why I think this program is obfuscated.

-  * Because its says so, and twice is better than once!
+* Because it says so, and twice is better than once!
-  * All the usual suspects i.e. ?: && || , used to compress code length in the
+* All the usual suspects i.e. `?:`, `&&`, `||`, `,` used to compress code
-noble tradition of this contest, meaningless one character variable names, etc...
+length in the noble tradition of this contest, meaningless one character variable names, etc...
 * The board representation is efficiently compressed hence obfuscated, and the algorithm that is used to generate possible moves is extremely efficient.

     In fact it can compute several moves in parallel on one processor!
 Moreover Only the most efficient bitwise logical operations, shift,and subtraction by one is used.
 No inefficient conditional tests and jumps are needed in that part of the program.
 * The single expression I'm most proud of, and would have submitted to the category of 'best obfuscated short expression' if there was one is:

         s=s^(b=s&s-1^s)

     Can you figure out what it does (very efficiently) and how it fits in the scheme of things?

 * IMHO the program is easier to understand before running cpp on it.
 It is also shorter that way to be sure.
 * It even takes care to obfuscate the comments in the output programs.
 * Having the output programs a bit different than the original is more interesting.
-  * I have written an earlier version of the program about half a year ago and when returning to it now I had to sweat quite a lot to understand the f***ing mess I've made.
+* I have written an earlier version of the program about half a year ago and when returning to it now I had to sweat quite a lot to understand the f\*\*\*ing mess I've made.

 ### Known Bugs/problems/warnings/portability issues

-Some CPPs issue a warning about empty macro parameters.
+Some `CPP`s issue a warning about empty macro parameters.

--pedantic informs me that 'ISO C' does not allow extra ; outside of a function, and I to this I say ISO what ???
+`-pedantic` informs me that 'ISO C' does not allow extra ; outside of a function, and to this I say to ISO what ???

--Wall of course will suggest adding a lot of parenthesis, function prototypes, and remove some unnecessary expressions, and to this I say: if I listen to you where is my freedom to obfuscate in style?
+`-Wall` of course will suggest adding a lot of parenthesis, function prototypes, and remove some unnecessary expressions, and to this I say: if I listen to you where is my freedom to obfuscate in style?